Fire Mountain Gems and Beads' Jewelry-Making Contest 2010 featuring Seed Beads

 What materials do you most enjoy working with?

 I love sparkle, any sparkle.
-Swarovski, seed beads, the Toho 3-cut seed beads, charlotte seed beads.
+Crystals, seed beads, the Toho 3-cut seed beads, charlotte seed beads.
 Cabs.
 Vintage jewelry.

 What is the name of the piece you submitted with your success story?